What’s the Difference Between Front-Wheel Drive, Rear-Wheel Drive and Mid-Wheel Drive on My Power Wheelchair?

 New riders often wonder which configuration is best for them.
 Let’s unpack the benefits of each drive wheel type and talk about why you might choose one over the other two.

-Just remember, your Pride dealer and physician should help you decide based on your specific needs.
+Just remember, your Pride Mobility dealer and physician should help you decide based on your specific needs.
 Every rider is different!

 A quick note on drive wheels in power wheelchairs